dustatron/Pierres-treats/README.md

 ## Description

-This program will allow a user to see the treat and flavor options at a fictional bakery.
+This program will allow a user to see the 'Treat' and 'Flavor' options at a fictional bakery.
 When a user logins in they will be able add, update and delete both flavors and treats.

 ## Specifications:
 ### CRUD Functionality